rhubbuck-snhu/CS499_ePortfolio.github.io/README.md

 a greater understanding of balanced trees in general, and more specifically I learned the process of checking the height of a node’s children and then rotating that node in various ways to produce a balanced tree.

+This planned enhancement of the underlying data structures and algorithms of the program demonstrated many fundamental skills expected of all software engineers.
+To ensure optimal program efficiency and a smooth user experience, I demonstrated my understanding of programming data structures, my knowledge of binary trees and how they compare to vectors, my understanding of sorting algorithms, and my ability to debug processes.
+This category also allowed me to demonstrate my understanding of general coding best practices and my proficiency using the C++ language, which is one of the most common programming languages.

 I was able to meet all the course outcomes that I planned on meeting, and the work produced during this module most closely relates to course outcome 3.
 I successfully analyzed the original software and data structure to identify areas of improvement, designed a new data structure, programmed the data structure, and then integrated the structure